Meet Bowser, Join his fan club, Help Create Bowser’s Peace Sanctuary

 I call this “gifted” fur because Bowser willingly lets me brush him every day in the summer to remove his winter fur.
 I want to stress in an attempt not to put bears in danger — that this fur can only be given willingly from a live bear.
 A killed bear would only have a small handful of fur available.
 I can brush Bowser for 15 minutes or 4 hours, but only a small handful of fur is loose and available each day.
 It takes all summer to collect enough to take to our special spinner Nicole Terrell, who spins it together at the proper thickness and presents us with about 40 yards of yarn.
 That is all that’s available, and that’s another reason this gifted fur is so special to me.
 From this yarn, I have been creating bracelets, necklaces, and other braided gifts.
 These have not been for sale for profit, only as special gifts from Bowser and me.

-If you would like to contribute to developing Bowser’s improved habitat, you may write to me to order a spirit fur object.
+If you would like to contribute to developing Bowser’s Peace Sanctuary, you may write to me to order a spirit fur object.
 I have braided the spirit fur with leather or hemp (your choice).
 For jewelry, I’ve also added a small wooden end that latches through a looped end and a small adjuster bead for a snug fit.
 I’ve made other gifts with beaded feathers and other designs, and I will continue to make unique pieces and one-of-a- kinds.

 I personally like to use my bracelet as a tool to help me stay mindful.
 Every time I see it on my wrist I simply say thank you, thank you, thank you, as I was taught by an amazing healer “White Bear.”